SimonN/Lix/doc/readme.txt

 to Lix.
 Read the corresponding chapter below for how to do it.

 If you encounter any problems, read techfaq.txt in this directory.

+If want to compile the game yourself, read doc/build/*.txt.